MC42/hi-im.kim/writing/pmmm/sous-chef.md

 "I'm sorry, Kyoko-san."

 "Me too.
-Now, you know why I hate the lil' prick.
-What was your reason?"
+Now, y'know why *I* hate the lil' rat.
+What's *your* reason?"

 Homura gulps down the bite of pancake as she stewed on her answer, the weight of the world throbbing behind dead eyes as she considered her options.